NUWCDIVNPT/stigman-watcher/README.md

 ```

 ## Configuration
-The Watcher is configured by setting environment variables
+The Watcher is configured by setting environment variables, with support for an `.env` file (sample provided).

 | Variable | Description |
 | --- | --- |